tomip01/conways/README.md

 **In game**
 * Pause/Resume game with Space
 * Add cells with left click on a Paused Game
-* Remove cells with rigth click on a Paused Game
+* Remove cells with right click on a Paused Game